-March 27, 2020 – The “Coronavirus Aid, Relief, and Economic Security Act” amends the new the Small Business Reorganizations Act of 2019 to help small business owners restructure their debts when they cannot “work it out” outside of a bankruptcy filing.
+March 27, 2020 – The “Coronavirus Aid, Relief, and Economic Security Act” amends the Small Business Reorganizations Act of 2019 to help small business owners restructure their debts when they cannot “work it out” outside of a bankruptcy filing.

 Key takeaways of the SBRA, as amended, are: